BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_4_Lightning_Network_Review.md

 ## Using Different Lightning Implementations

 c-lightning isn't your only option.
 Today there are three widely used implementations of the Lightning Network.
 All of them follow the [Basis of Lightning Technology (BOLT) documents](https://github.com/lightningnetwork/lightning-rfc), which describe a layer-2 protocol for off-chain bitcoin transfers.
-The specifications are currently a work-in-progress that is now being drafted.
+The specifications are currently a work-in-progress that is still being drafted.

 | Name  | Description | BitcoinStandup | Language | Repository |
 | ------------- | ------------- | :---: | ------------- | ------------- |